 Traditionally, the term "anxiety attack" is used to discuss weaker versions of panic attacks.
 If you have multiple panic attacks, you have panic disorder.
 Anxiety attacks can affect anyone - even those without panic disorder or an anxiety disorder - and so the term is used to encompass all of these types of attacks.

-For the purposes of this article, we'll discuss anxiety attacks as the weaker version of a panic attack.
+For the purposes of this article, we'll discuss these types of anxiety attacks as the weaker version of a panic attack.
 But in life, people do use the two terms somewhat interchangeably, and both are related to the same feelings of doom, along with relevant symptoms.

 In some cases, anxiety attacks may also be used to describe any severe version of an anxiety disorder.
 For example, if you suffer from obsessive compulsive disorder, an anxiety attack would be any time that the anxiety temporarily becomes so pronounced that the obsessions and compulsions appear to be impossible to stop.
 Or if you have social phobia, and your anxiety attack forces you to leave all social situations shaking.